samiamlabs/minireach_docs/source/sensors.rst

 3D Camera
 +++++++++++

-MiniReach has an Orbbec Astra 3D camera in the fork direction.
-This camera is best calibrated in the 0.4-8m range.
+The truck has an Orbbec Astra 3D camera in the fork direction.
+This depth camera works best in the 0.4-8m range.
 See :ref:`camera_api` for details on the ROS API.

 .. figure:: _static/astra.png